Harshad046/Layout-8/README.md

-The below is the HTML code for the website Cooker.com.
+The above is the HTML code for the contacts page for Cooker.com.
-I have also added backend functionality for the webpage
+I have also added backend functionality for the webpage.